Fall Protection Checklist

 Falls are a common cause of injury and death in construction.
 According to the CDC, there were 401 fall fatalities in 2019 alone.
 While falls are a hazard in industries outside of construction, construction represents 51% of all fall fatalities across the nation.

 To reduce injuries and death, OSHA requires that employers identify, then eliminate or control all fall hazards at construction sites.
+Read more about fall protection in our Fall Protection Toolbox Talk.

 What are the “Fatal Four” in construction?